RedisLabs/redislabs-docs/content/rc/concepts/data-eviction-policies.md

 alwaysopen: false
 categories: ["RC Essentials"]
 ---
-There are eight supported data eviction policies to choose from for each database.
-They are:
+For each database, you can choose from these data eviction policies:

 | **Options** | **Description** |
 |------------|-----------------|